gofractally/demo-clsdk/README.md

 tester wasm asserted: transaction failed with status hard_fail
 ```

-Unfortunately, this error doesn't directly indicate where in failure occurred.
+Unfortunately, this error doesn't directly indicate where in the test sequence the failure occurred.
 We hope to address this limitation in a future release.
 There is a way to narrow it down.
 Run this:

 ```sh
 cltester test-depositspend.wasm -s